A USB external hard drive is an excellent way to store or backup digital scrapbooking projects.

-Copies should be stored in different locations, preferably offsite, but at least in different areas of the same building.
-Note that backups of the main computer should be performed on a regular basis in order to avoid losing files from hard drive failure, virus attacks, etc. In addition, like internal hard drives, external hard drives using USB or firewire external hard drives are not permanent storage media.
+Note it is best to perform backups of the main computer on a regular basis to avoid losing files from hard drive failure, virus attacks, etc. In addition, like internal hard drives, external hard drives using USB or firewire external hard drives are not permanent storage media.
 These can fail suddenly like internal hard drives can.
+At least once a year, hard drives should be checked or monitored, especially if the drive sits on a shelf and not used regularly.
 Replacement of external drives should occur approximately every five years.